 When Would a Company Prefer an Outsourced Controller in Such a Key Operational Role?

 Sometimes it might make sense to use an Outsourced Controller as opposed to an Interim Controller.
 If the need is not full-time and the organization can be flexible, then a part-time Controller could be more cost effective.
-These types of engagements involve a limited number of days per week, or the Controller can be utilized for month-end closing or at other peak periods.
-As well, the environment might be more stable and the workload consistent so that management doesn’t require a dedicated resource.
+These types of engagements involve a limited number of days per week, or the Controller can be utilized for month-end close or at other peak periods.
+As well, the environment might be more stable and the workload consistent, so that management doesn’t require a dedicated resource.

 An Interim Controller: The Best Option in Many Cases

 So, what does your company need?
 If the complexity and volume of business is increasing and you want full-time, dedicated and experienced support, an Interim Controller is an excellent option.
 This arrangement will provide the skills and focus needed by managers in a changing business environment.
 An Interim Controller can start to provide value almost immediately – maintaining and developing reporting, establishing needed internal controls, assessing the finance and accounting environment and bringing best practices to the organization.

 Is your business looking to strengthen its financial function?
 If so, we’d be happy to answer any questions you might have about Interim Controllers and the many skills and resources they can bring to the table.
 Download our Interim Controller Services guide or contact us here.

 About the Author